overturetool/overturetool.github.io/download/examples/VDMSL/shmemSL/index.md

 Quadrant = seq of M;
 --inv Q ==
---  forall a in set elems Q &
+--  forall a in seq Q &
 --    (not exists b in set elems Q \ {a} &
 --           (b.start >= a.start and b.start <= a.stop) or
 --           (b.stop  >= a.start and b.stop  <= a.stop));